jamulussoftware/jamuluswebsite/wiki/en/en-Software-Manual.md

 # Jamulus User Manual
 {:.no_toc}

-This manual documents the Jamulus client appliction for use by musicians and singers using the software to connect to a server.
+This manual documents the Jamulus client application for use by musicians and singers using the software to connect to a server.

 <details markdown="1">